All Episodes

 Barack is back.

-I've got a montage of these guys' thing, and I'm not gonna insult you by playing it.
+I've got to montage these guys saying, and I'm not going to insult you by playing it.

-We're gonna go to the phones instead, and we're gonna start in Pittsburgh.
+We're going to go to the phones instead, and we're going to start in Pittsburgh.

 This is Craig.